cakephp/bakery.cakephp.org/2016/02/06/cakephp_280_released.rst

 Deprecations
 ------------

 * The ``action`` option in ``FormHelper::create()`` has been deprecated, as it was in 3.x.
 Note that this now makes the ``action`` key of an array URL consistently respected for the generation of the DOM ID.
-If you used the deprecated key you will want to compare the generated ID for the forms before and after your upgrade.
+If you used the deprecated key you will want to compare the generated ID for forms before and after your upgrade.

 PHP7 Compatibility
 ------------------